Documentation

 BLOCK — rejected, agent stops

-NOTIFY — approved, but you get an email notification
+NOTIFY — approved, but you get notified

-ESCALATE — held until you manually approve it
+ESCALATE — held until you manually approve it in the dashboard

 Config file